zjd-melo/blog/source/_posts/2023-05-11-git-rebase.md

 edit bd089b9 5. something to add to patch A reword f691b1d 5. i cant' typ goods
 ```
 1. This file is Git's way of saying, "Hey, here's what I'm about to do with this squash."
 It lists the first commit's message ("Patch A"), and the second commit's message ("something to add to patch A").
 If you're happy with these commit messages, you can save the file, and close the editor.
-Otherwise, yo

-When the editor is closed, the rebase continues:
+Otherwise, you can edit commit message.
+When the editor is closed, the rebase continues.

 2. Git processes the two pick commands, It also processes the fixup command, since it doesn't require any interaction,fixup merges the changes from 02ba6e9 into the commit before it, 2d01a11.
 Both changes will have the same commit message: "Patch B".
 3. Git gets to the edit opration, stop, prints the following message to the terminal